LDS-Gamers-Studios/icarus5.5/registry/README.md

-Each file in here is the json required to register a certain Discord interaction.
+Each file in here is the js required to register a certain Discord interaction.